John Brown University: Lifestyle standards

-In the tradition of some other private Christian universities, John Brown University maintains a conservative set of lifestyle choices.
-Students sign a community covenant stating they will abstain from profanity, pornography, extramarital sexual activity, harassment, tobacco use, alcohol use, and gambling.
-The covenant also strictly prohibits LGBTQIA+ relationships on campus.
+In the tradition of some other private Christian universities, John Brown University expects students follow a code of conduct believed to be congruent with biblical principles.
+Students sign a community covenant stating they will abstain from profanity; plagiarism or theft of copyrighted material; any act that would result in a misdemeanor or felony charge; pornography: extramarital sexual activity or same-sex relationships: sexual, ethnic or racial harassment; tobacco or nicotine use; gambling; and use of alcohol, illegal drugs or other intoxicating substances.
 Staff and faculty are not required to sign this covenant but must sign a statement of faith and employee expectations which include that "Scripture teaches that sexual intimacy is reserved for marriage and that a Christian marriage is a lifelong commitment between one man and one woman".

 John Brown University made national news when it changed its historically held position not to endorse dancing.
 In December 2006, the school sponsored its own swing-themed dance on campus.

-JBU made national news in early 2013 as it became famous for its yearly toilet paper basketball game.
+JBU made national news in early 2013 for its yearly toilet paper basketball game.
 ESPN did a special highlighting "the greatest technical foul in all of sports."